 Don’t leave the office with a messy desk.
 Go through anything that has been left out, review it, and determine where it belongs.

 Create a system that allows you to prioritize files.
 Files that require some type of work should be kept in one area so that you can easily find them.
 Place all other files back where they belong.
 You might also have an incoming and outgoing mail file.
 Check these on a daily basis and make sure they are properly reviewed before you leave for the night.

-Review any phone messages that you didn’t yet return and add them to your lawyer to-do list.
+Review any phone messages that you didn’t have a chance to return and add them to your to-do list.
 If you have any tasks that can be delegated, make a separate list of these items along with any necessary documents.

 Related Article: Lawyers can spend around 60% of their workday checking emails.
 Read how you can better manage your inbox so you can become more productive.

 A well-planned lawyer to-do list includes every task that you intend to complete.
 You can take a look at the list and consolidate anything that can be merged.
 For example, if you have to make copies of a few different documents, visit the copy room only once by taking all those documents with you rather than several times.
 While it may seem insignificant, these small amounts of time can add up quickly.